 Lawrence Heisey Graduate Award for Excellence in Fine Arts, 2006

-“Facing change: online teaching in a design context.”
-2015 Design Educators Conference Proceedings, Association of Registered Graphic Design, 25-33, R. Hunt, Toronto (2016).
+“Facing change: online teaching in a design context,” R. Hunt, Transformation: the changing nature of design education in the 21st century, 2015 Design Educators Proceedings.
+Association of Registered Graphic Designers, Toronto, 2016.

 "Optimizing the design of preprinted orders for ambulatory chemotherapy: combining oncology, human factors, and graphic design," J. Jeon, R White, R. Hunt, A. Cassano-Piché, Easty, T. Journal of Oncology Practice (2011).

 "Dancing with Words: Using Animated Text for Captioning," R. Rashid, QV.
 Vy, R. Hunt, D. I. Fels: .
 Int.
 J. Hum.
 Comput.
 Interaction 24(5) (2008).

 "Typography is not graphic design,” Graphic Design Journal (Ottawa: Society of Graphic Designers of Canada, 2005).

 “Typography: Maximizing the signal-to-noise ratio,” Verso (Toronto: York/Sheridan Honours bachelor of design program, 2004).